ConJayTech/visual-chronicle/docs/index.md

 This is a mock API to simulate the REST interface of an imaginary service.

-Visual Chronicle provides a cloud-hosted movie log through which subscribers can post movies they've seen, when they watched them, and through what format.
+Visual Chronicle provides a cloud-hosted movie log through which subscribers can post movies they've seen, when they watched them, and in what format.

 ## Overview